 Second Saturday is also Rocky Horror Picture Show Night, when nomores act out "The Time Warp" and "Sweet Transvestite."
 In 2012.1, "Sweet Transvestite" was replaced by "Over at the Frankenstein Place".
 2012.2 acted out "Science Fiction/Double Feature" in place of "Sweet Transvestite."
 As of 2013.1, the second song is "Hot Patootie", due to admin complaints about the sexuality of Sweet Transvestite.

-At Carlisle, Cross-dress Day is referred to as Clothing Swap Day and in past years as Drag Day, and occurs on Second Tuesday.
+At Carlisle, this day is only referred to as Clothing Swap Day and in past years as Drag Day, and occurs on Second Tuesday.

 In 2018, Carlisle adopted the name Clothing Swap Day, replacing Drag Day.
 Although this change was initially met with pushback from returning campers, once students learned of the tradition's origins as a protest, they, for the most part, were respectful of the change and of the history of the tradition, outlined below.
 Now, students may still take part in the traditional manner to their own level of comfort, but the definition has extended to mean 'wearing clothes that you wouldn't normally wear'.
 Some students dress up as abstract concepts like galaxies or don't participate altogether.
 No matter the level or manner of participation, Carlislians are generally supportive of each other and each others' boundaries.

-The origins of Drag Day actually have nothing to do with Sound of America; in fact, there were several years where Drag Day and SoA overlapped.
+The origins of Clothing Swap Day actually have nothing to do with Sound of America; in fact, there were several years where Clothing Swap Day and SoA overlapped.
 According to the Traditions activity of 18.2, in 97.2, Pierre(?) only brought jeans to the site, which can get very hot and humid.
 He then borrowed skirts and/or dresses from one of his classmates to try to beat the heat.
 The administration promptly cracked down, forcing him to change, on the grounds that they had heard angry complaints from parents via the Baltimore office about cross-dressing at CTY.
-Although it was not known at the time, this was actually an excuse fabricated by the Dean of Residential Life.
+Allegedly, this was actually an excuse fabricated by the Dean of Residential Life.

-After this incident, a mass protest was held by the students, with many wearing signs throughout the day that said 'I AM NOT OFFENDED'.
-In subsequent years, the theme spread, and Drag Day was born.
-During the few years when their time on campus overlapped, the Washington Redskins found Drag Day particularly amusing.
+After this incident, a mass protest was held by the students, with many wearing signs throughout the day that said 'I AM NOT OFFENDED' as well as swapped clothing.
+In subsequent years, the theme spread, and Clothing Swap Day was born.
+During the few years when their time on campus overlapped, the Washington Redskins found Clothing Swap Day particularly amusing.

 Saratoga Springs (Skidmore)